CumulusCycles/Collab/README.md

 ```

 ## Orig Issue

-This Repo is to support a question I posted on [Stack Overflow](https://stackoverflow.com/questions/79494350/zod-schema-validation-of-formdata-with-multiple-files-failing) regarding Zod Schema Validation with multiple files.

 This App has an error when performing Zod Schema validation of FormData containing a multi-select HTML `file` input element (2 files attached).